 In the basin planning process, a number of beneficial uses are usually identified for a given body of water.
 At a minimum, states must designate uses that are attainable whether or not they are currently being attained.
 Attainable uses are uses that can be achieved when technologies are implemented to achieve effluent limits under Section 306 of the Clean Water Act and when cost-effective and reasonable Best Management Practices (BMPs) are imposed.

 Water quality objectives are established (see Chapter 3) to be sufficiently stringent to protect the most sensitive use.
-The Regional Water Board reserves the right to resolve any conflicts among beneficial uses, based on the facts in a given case.
+The North Coast Water Board reserves the right to resolve any conflicts among beneficial uses, based on the facts in a given case.
 It should be noted that the assimilation of wastes is not a beneficial use.

 In the table of beneficial uses (Table 2-1), an “E” indicates an existing use and a “P” indicates a potential use.
 Biological data, human use statistics, and/or professional experience documents the existing uses.
 Existing uses are those uses, which were attained in a waterbody on or after November 28, 1975.
 Existing uses cannot be removed or modified unless a use requiring more stringent criteria is added.
 However, a use requiring more stringent criteria can always be added because doing so reflects the goal of further improvement of water quality.